-Council has been directed by the Environmental Protection Authority to undergo work to rehabilitate the closed landfill site at McClelland Road, Frankston North.
+Council has been directed by the Environmental Protection Authority to undergo work to rehabilitate the closed landfill site at McClell and Road, Frankston North.
 The work that needs to be done involves extraction, storage and disposal of leachate.
-Council has recently completed a leachate extraction trial to determine the method and amount of leachate to be disposed from the closed landfill on an annual basis.
+Council and the storage and disposal of leachate.
+The storage are disposal of leachate and the storage are disposal of leachate.
+The storage are disposal of leachate and the storage are disposal of leachate.
+The storage are disposal of leachate and the storage are disposal of leachate and the storage are disposal of leachate.
+The storage are disposal of leachate and the storage are disposal of leachate and the storage are disposal of leachate.
+The storage are disposal of leachate and the storage are disposal of leachate and the storage are disposal of leachate.
+The storage are disposal of leachate and thhas recently completed a leachate extraction trial to determine the method and amount of leachate to be disposed from the closed landfill on an annual basis.
 A proposal, which will determine the on-going costs, will be forwarded to the EPA and based on the acceptance of the proposal the costs will be determined and a provision for landfill rehabilitation will be recognised in the balance sheet.